Real-life cases, data encryption, and testimonials using RFID and NFC technology

 Results:

-- Improved traceability of 80% of its products
+- Improved traceability of 80% of their products

 - Preparation for the Digital Product Passport for Textiles